Supply chain management is a lucrative industry, with many businesses worldwide implementing it into their daily operations.

 The best way to get into or advance your career in supply chain and logistics is to pursue education.
 You can take several avenues based on your career goals and circumstances.

-• A Bachelor of Commerce in Supply Chain Management: This three-year course will teach you advanced knowledge and skills to gain high-level employment.
-With it, you’ll have everything you need to work your way up into a management position within the supply chain industry.
+- A Bachelor of Commerce in Supply Chain Management: This three-year course will teach you advanced knowledge and skills to gain high-level employment.
+With it, you will have everything you need to work towards a management position within the supply chain industry.

-• A Postgraduate Diploma in Supply Chain Management: Upon completion of a degree, students can pursue this one-year programme that will provide in-depth knowledge to fulfill upper management positions.
+- A Postgraduate Diploma in Supply Chain Management: Upon completing a degree, students can pursue this one-year programme that will provide in-depth knowledge to transition into the supply chain.

 Are you stuck between choosing a higher certificate or degree?
-Contact us today, and one of our consultants will get back to you.
+Contact us today, and one of our consultants will reply.